Galaxy cluster mass bias from projected mass maps: The Three Hundred-NIKA2 LPSZ twin samples: Scatter of the mass bias

 We separate this total variance in two main contributions: 1) the variance from cluster to cluster, $\sigma_{b, \mathrm{cluster-to-cluster}}^2$, showing how different are the bias values depending on the cluster, and 2) the variance of the results for each cluster, due to the different values depending on the projection, $\sigma_{b, \mathrm{3 \; projections}}^2$.
-So we write (as in Bartalucci et al. in press):
+So we write \citep[as in][]{bartalucci2023}:

 Here $\sigma_{b, \mathrm{3 \; projections}}^2$ is the dispersion of the results of three projections, that for each cluster $c$ is obtained as,

 where $ <b^{\kappa}>_{c}$ is the mean bias per cluster $c$, considering the different projections and all the chains.